Skip to main content

 1 credit course

 This course is designed around creating the MCI yearbook.
 Through Adobe InDesign, students will learn how to properly design and layout yearbook spreads.
 After students have learned the layout basics, they will have creative freedom when choosing fonts and colour styles.
 Students will learn about organization, responsibility, and meeting deadlines.
 Students will become comfortable with selling to clients and photography.
-Photography and Adobe Photoshop will also be covered.
+Photography and editing digital photographs using Adobe Lightroom will also be covered.